GreatFireDragon/TCOAAL_Asset_Decryptor/README.md

-A batch decryption program for the files of The Coffin of Andy and Leyley (for versions 3.0.0 and higher (was tested on v3.0.2)).
+A batch decryption script for the files of The Coffin of Andy and Leyley (for versions 3.0.0 and higher (was tested on v3.0.2)).

 It will process all encrypted `.png`, `.json`, and `.ogg` files in the directory and save them to a new folder.
 It will not attempt to decrypt any files that are not encrypted.